 This was trickier than it sounds.
 The river is already compromised by algal blooms due to hydroelectric dams and elevated levels of phosphorous in the water.

-UPM Pulp sought help, so, they hired Mississauga, Ontario-based environmental consultancy Ecometrix.
+UPM Pulp sought help, so they hired Mississauga, Ontario-based environmental consultancy Ecometrix.
 “Uruguay has very good environmental laws and knowledgeable environmental regulators,” explains Bruce Rodgers, CEO and Senior Environmental Engineer at Ecometrix.
 “The government laid out the terms of reference that the company had to meet, and then UPM reached out to us, saying: ‘This is what the government has asked us to do.
 Can you help?’”

 The process Ecometrix followed didn’t start with the government’s terms of reference.
 Instead, the environmental consulting team took time to understand the challenge.
 They knew that a company previously investigated the same area for development of a pulp mill but ultimately decided it wasn’t feasible.
 So, why would this investigation conclude differently?

-Understand the challenge
+Understanding the challenge

 Before getting underway, Ecometrix took time to discover all relevant elements of the project that could potentially impact the outcome.
 This first stage is essentially a deep dive into understanding the nature of the issue and what needs to be done.